 - Groom & Ushers and Best Man

-We can then capture any other important ones more informally at various stages of the day.
+We can then capture any other important ones more informally at various stages of the day if time and weather allows.

 “Formals” certainly do not have to be formal and they don’t have to be mundane.
 Please do not hesitate to let us know what you like and what you want and we can plan for your photos accordingly.